 Thin seedlings to 2 inches apart, 3 to 6 inches for the larger winter types.
-Mulch to keep down weeds.
+Try Mulching Ruth Stout Style to keep down weeds.
 For quick growth and the best flavor, water regularly.

 Companion Planting for Insect Control